M4MD24/SQL-Database-Level-1-Part-of-Concepts-and-Practices-by-Programming-Advices/README.md

         6. Convert Many-to-Many to Relational Schema
         7. Generalization and Specialization to Relational Schema
         8. Convert Associative Entity to Relational Schema
+        9. How to create Relational Schema on ERDPlus.com?
 2. Projects
     1. University ERD
     2. University Relational Schema